jacksonmoji/vetro-blog/README.md

 ## Deploying to Nginx

-Assuming you have installed MySQL, PHP, and Nginx in your system already.
-To deploy to nginx follow the the instructions below.
+Assuming you have installed Composer, MySQL, PHP, and Nginx in your system already.
+To deploy to nginx please follow the instructions below.

 ### Setting up MySQL